 - Once the cooking time is up, flip the valve to “venting” and let the steam release completely.
 Once the pin has dropped, indicating the pressure has been released, open the lid carefully.

 - Use a hand blender to blend the contents of the Instant Pot until smooth.

-- Add the maple syrup and the can of coconut milk to the pot and use the hand blender to mix it thoroughly into the soup.
+- Add the can of coconut milk to the pot and use the hand blender to mix it thoroughly into the soup.

 - Garnish with Maple Candied Walnuts if desired, serve, and enjoy!

 My recipe for Maple Candied Walnuts can be found on Little Home in the Making.

 Dairy Free Option: Use 1/4 cup of coconut oil in place of the butter and add an additional 1/4 tsp. of mineral salt.

 Vegan Option: Substitute the chicken bone broth for 2 cups of vegetable broth.
 Use 1/4 cup of coconut oil in place of the butter and add an additional 1/4 tsp. of mineral salt.

 Alternative to coconut milk: If you don't have coconut milk on hand, you can use approximately 1 1/3 cups of heavy cream as a substitute.
 Alternatively, if you don't want a super creamy soup you can leave it out completely!

 Nutrition Information:Yield: 6 Serving Size: 1/6 of Recipe